How Can I Get Free Solar Panels?

 However, the catch is that you don’t technically own the solar energy system on your home, and the solar energy produced by the panels isn’t free.
 When you sign one of these lease agreements, you’re agreeing to buy energy from the solar panel company for a fixed number of years.

-In layman’s terms, the company has built a small power plant on your roof, and is selling you the electricity.
+In layman’s terms, the company has built a small power plant on your roof and is selling you the electricity.

 With leases and power purchase agreements, you may be locked into a contract for 15 or 20 years.
 This contract is part of your home.
 When you sell the home, you’ll need to either break your contract or convince the new homeowner to take over the existing solar panel lease.

-Ultimately, the solar panel company makes more money over the course of the lease than they originally spent on installation.
+Ultimately, the solar panel company makes more money over the course of the lease than it originally spent on installation.
 You get free solar panels today, but you’re going to pay more for the solar panels in the long run – and you never actually own the solar panels.

 Consider a Solar Loan Instead of a Solar Lease